jonagitsdata/Capstone-Final-Project-/README.md

 - `README.md`: The project's documentation, providing an overview of the project and its components.

 ## Usage
-To run the code and train the CNN model, follow the steps outlined in the `code/README.md` file.
+To run the code and train the CNN model, follow the steps outlined in the `JonathanMRInewCode.ipynb` file.

 ## Acknowledgments
-We would like to acknowledge the authors of the dataset used in this project for making their data publicly available.
+I would like to acknowledge the authors of the dataset used in this project for making their data publicly available.

 ## References
 - [[Link to paper or resource if applicable]]